DexterHuang/CyberCodeOnline/UpdateNote.md

     -   You can exchange `Jolly Gains Chest`, `Pure Whey Gainz` and `NanoNibble Ball` with `CyberSanta`
     -   The `Jolly Gains Chest` can be opened similarly to other containers, from the terminal or directly in the item details screen.
     -   When `Pure Whey Gainz` is used you will gain +20% AFK EXP
-    -   The Christmas themed donation frame is in rotation
+    -   The Christmas-themed donation frame is in rotation
 -   Several bug fixes

 ### 0.1854